Back Pay (1930 film)

-Back Pay is a 1930 American Pre-Code drama film with songs, produced and distributed by First National Pictures, a subsidiary of Warner Bros., and starring Corinne Griffith and Grant Withers.
+Back Pay is a 1930 American Pre-Code drama film with songs, produced and distributed by First National Pictures, a subsidiary of Warner Bros.
+Pictures, and starring Corinne Griffith and Grant Withers.
 It is based on a short story by Fannie Hurst.
 It is a remake of a 1922 silent film Back Pay that starred Seena Owen.

 A woman leaves her hometown and her boyfriend, and becomes a kept woman in New York.
 Her former boyfriend returns from a war, blind and with injured lungs.
 The woman attempts to nurse him back to health, although she has been warned that he is dying.